This post may contain affiliate links. Read the full disclosure policy here.

 The Flying Geese block is frequently used in combination with solid blocks for an entire quilt top.
 With the strong contrast of light and dark triangles the illusion of the outspread wings and a follow-the-leader formation of migrating birds becomes evident.

-In this brightly colored example of traditional quilt blocks done in a very contemporary fashion, Darlene Hood, of Darlene's Sewing ETC, combines vivid colors and unconventional placement of stars and Flying Geese blocks.
-Going in and around the stars, the colorful Flying Geese blocks provide excitement and a sense of motion to the design.
+In this brightly colored example of traditional quilt blocks done in a very contemporary fashion, Darlene Hood, of Darlene's Sewing ETC, combines vivid colors and unconventional placement of stars, squares, and Flying Geese blocks.
+Going in and around the stars, the colorful triangular birds provide excitement and a sense of motion to the design.